The 27th SOAOS is redesignated as the 27th SOTAOS during Change of Command

 |0

-This work, The 27th SOAOS is redesignated as the 27th SOTAOS during Change of Command [Image 4 of 4], by SrA Alexcia Givens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 27th SOAOS is redesignated as the 27th SOTAOS during Change of Command, by SrA Alexcia Givens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-The 27th SOAOS is redesignated as the 27th SOTAOS during Change of Command

 LEAVE A COMMENT